AnubhootiJ/ML_Ops/README.md

 # ML_Ops
-Turned into Modules
 Submitted by: Anubhooti Jain (M20CS052)
 =========================================

+Turned into Modules.
 Code for Modularizing is added in module.py file and also helper functions are added in Utils folder.

 Observation - Best model is with Gamma Value = 0.001, split = (0.15, 0.15), and resolution = 8 with a validation accuracy of 0.993